metal3-io/metal3-dev-env/scripts/feature_tests/README.md

 introducing a commit related to pivoting/remediation/upgrade, to ensure that new changes will not break the existing functionalities.

+Test-framework can be triggered by leaving

+- `/test-features` (Ubuntu based)
+- `/test-features-centos` (Centos based)

+comments for remediation/pivoting and

+- `/test-upgrade-features` (Ubuntu based)
+- `/test-upgrade-features-centos` (Centos based, combined tests running clusterctl)

-Test-framework can be triggered by leaving `/test-features` and `/test-features-centos` (Ubuntu and Centos based respectively) comments for remediation/pivoting and `/test-upgrade-features` comment for upgrade on a pull request.
+comments for upgrade on a pull request.

 The folder structure of the test-framework and its related scripts look as following: